What does ‘active flying’ mean for paraglider pilots? We discuss this vital paragliding skill, and how to master it.

 Take care to build up your pitches slowly, so you don’t surprise yourself with an oversized dive and frontal collapse.
 We’re not expecting you to do low-level SIV training, just push your wing around a bit so you build confidence with your ability to bring it back under control.

-In the second video, we use these skills to control the wing through some rough air downwind of the trees.
+In our second video, we use these skills to control the wing through some rough air downwind of the trees.

 Notice that even though it seems we are far above the trees, the turbulence rolls up the slope (it’s got nowhere else to go) so flying at the top of the hill we still get bounced about.
 This makes flying here fairly risky in crosswind conditions, because there’s insufficient lift generated by the ridge and if you start sinking you are forced to slopeland in the worst place for turbulence: just behind the trees.
 Oh, the things we do for our viewers…